nedahejazi/AutoSpecFit/README.md

 ## Abundance Scale and Conversion to [X/H]

-Abundances reported by ASF correspond to abundance offsets relative to the chemical composition of the adopted model atmosphere.
+Abundances reported by ASF correspond to abundance offsets relative to the abundance patern of the adopted model atmosphere.
 They are therefore not direct `[X/H]` abundances.

 For non-alpha elements, the final abundance is computed as: